tjanczuk/dpush/README.md

 ## What you need

-* Create a new Google API project following instructions from http://developer.android.com/google/gcm/gs.html.
-The API key associated with the project is `apiKey` parameter required by dpush.
+* Create a new Google API project following instructions from [here](http://developer.android.com/google/gcm/gs.html).
+The API key associated with the project is used as the `apiKey` parameter required by dpush.
-* Create an Android application and register it with GCM to receive notifications.
+* Create an Android application and register it with GCM to receive notifications following instruction from [here](http://developer.android.com/google/gcm/gs.html).
 The device will be assigned a registration ID, which allows dpush to send notifications to the device.

 ## Your first notification